functionless/eventual-website/docs/reference/orchestration/workflow.md

 A workflow function is a program that executes in a durable, long-running manner.
 It differs from API/event/task handlers, which are invoked for a single execution and do not have the same runtime guarantees.

-To carry out an task, the workflow function enqueues a message on an internal message bus.
+To carry out a task, the workflow function enqueues a message on an internal message bus.
 A worker listening to that queue then performs the task and sends a message back to the workflow function with the result.
 This process allows the workflow to execute operations in a reliable manner, as each operation is guaranteed to be executed exactly once, even in the event of intermittent failures.

 ![Task Queue](./workflow-arch.png)